brb1996/GNOMEChatApp/README.md

  What is GNOME Chat App?
 ------------------------------------------------------------

-# GNOME Chat App
-A messaging platform for Linux GNOME Desktop Users.
+A messaging platform for Linux GNOME desktop users.